savonet/book/workflow.md

 We also provide two variants of the function `prometheus.gauge`:

-- `prometheus.counter`: which increases a counter instead of setting the value of the gauge,
+- `prometheus.counter` which increases a counter instead of setting the value of the gauge,
-- `prometheus.summay`: which records an observation.
+- `prometheus.summay` which records an observation.

 Additional we provide the function `prometheus.latency` which can be used to monitor the internal latency of a given source.

+On top of prometheus, [Grafana](https://grafana.com/) offers a nice web-based interface.
+The reader interested in those technologies is advised to have a look at the [SRT2HLS](https://github.com/mbugeia/srt2hls) projects which builds on Liquidsoap and those technologies.

 ### Testing scripts